Question: How long will it take to get a new smile?

 Question: I get nervous in the dental chair.
 Is there anything you can do to help me relax?

 Answer: We want to make your visit as pleasant as possible, but we understand that many people do not feel entirely comfortable during a dental procedure.
-For those patients, nitrous oxide (or “laughing gas”) is a safe and effective option.
+For those patients, “laughing gas” is a safe and effective option.
 The gas is administered with a comfortable mask placed over the nose, and the patient is instructed to breathe in through the nose and out through their mouth.
-After the procedure, we give the patient pure oxygen, which reverses the effects of the nitrous.
+After the procedure, we give the patient pure oxygen, which reverses the effects of the laughing gas.

 In addition, you can also listen to music, watch a DVD from our extensive library, or get an extra blanket or pillow to make you feel calm and comfortable.